New NTSB Parasailing Safety Regulations

 Towed by a boat and suspended 500 feet or more above the water, a parasailing participant is vulnerable to changing weather conditions.
 Even in ideal weather, failure of a weak towline or worn harness can result in serious injury and death.
 A July 1, 2014 report of the National Transportation Safety Board (NTSB) cited accidents that occurred in Florida, Hawaii, North Carolina and the U.S. Virgin Islands that resulted in eight deaths and five injuries.

 A boat captain is under the jurisdiction of the Coast Guard, but when a parasail participant launches in the air, the Federal Aviation Administration is responsible for oversight.
-When a parasailer crashes ashore, the local police department gets involved.
+When a parasailor crashes ashore, the local police department gets involved.
 The resulting overlap makes it difficult for the agencies to police captains operating unsafe parasailing businesses.

-Have you been injured in a water sport activity that was caused by the neligence of another person or as a result of a defective piece of equipment?
+Have you been injured in a water sport activity that was caused by the negligence of another person or as a result of a defective piece of equipment?
 Contact a boat accident injury lawyer from Rizk Law today for a free consultation.
 Ph: 503.245.5677.